kenjiao101/tes-bikin-/kopi.md

 </p>
    *Distribution of what coffee means to students (left) and its relationship to weekly spending categories (right).*

-> 📂 Full visualization output (including boxplots, distributions, pairplots, and all cross-tabulations) is saved in the `results/` folder.

 ## 🚀 Getting Started

 > This project is part of a larger collection repository.
 Clone the collection repo first (see the root README), then navigate into this folder.